-PIP Link
+1. PIP Link

-The school completes a Parental Involvement Plan (PIP), which is available at the school site.
+The school completes a Parental Involvement Plan (PFEP), which is available at the school site.

-Description
+2. Description

 PGMS recognizes the significant increase in knowledge and support made available to students whenever families and school personnel work in unison.
 As a result the school is committed to building a positive relationship to increase their family involvement.
 At the end of each day the school SRO, an administrator, two guidance counselors and two teachers stand outside and greet parents and relatives as they pick up their students.
 Our front office staff make it a point to welcome families as they arrive on campus.
 First time visitors are offered a campus tour (after clearing a background check).
 At the start of each year all families are invited to an open house where they meet their student's, teachers, guidance counselor, social worker and house administrator.
 Students are encouraged to attend all parent conferences.
 Our Parent Teacher Organization is highly active and directly involved in the development and implementation of our positive reward system.
-Communication of the school's vision and mission statement is facilitated via our school website, school calendar, teacher webpages, NTI calls home, quarterly newsletters and our marquee in front of the school.
+Communication of the school's vision and mission statement is facilitated via our school website, school calendar, teacher webpages, phone calls home, quarterly newsletters and our marquee in front of the school.
 In addition, signage, often created by students, is placed in high visibility, high traffic locations throughout our campus.
 Our SAC members meet monthly to review student performance data and make recommendations.

-Describe the process by which the school builds and sustains partnerships with the local community for the purpose of securing and utilizing resources to support the school and student achievement
+2. Describe the process by which the school builds and sustains partnerships with the local community for the purpose of securing and utilizing resources to support the school and student achievement.

 PGMS is constantly working to improve relationships with our community partners.
 As those relationships strengthen and grow so does our ability support student achievement.
 Prior to the first day of school we send out invitations to local service organizations and businesses inviting them to attend our open house.
 The YMCA, Boys and Girls Club, Don Ball School of Fishing, The Storm youth basketball league, PTO, Pop Warner, and the Charlotte County Health Department are examples of organizations setting up display tables to distribute information to students and families.
 A variety of local businesses collaborating with our PTO are providing positive rewards to students demonstrating academic growth and good citizenship.
-PGMS is also in collaboration with Charlotte High and has established a chorus for middle students.
-The course is taught by the high school's choral director.
 Each year PGMS hosts The Blanchard House, Martin Luther King Breakfast and a variety of local sports organizations use our facilities to provide recreation outside the school day.

-Effective Leadership
+C. Effective Leadership